How to prevent car theft

 • pushing in wing mirrors

 For wing mirrors, thieves will wait for you to unlock and get in the car first.
-If you notice the wing mirror and open your door or window, they’ll attempt to force entry.
+If you notice the wing mirror and open your door or window, they’ll try to force entry.

 Call the police if you ever feel unsafe.